 So it’s been exactly a month since Google took the SEO World by surprise with its infamous Penguin update.
 Although widely criticized, Google didn’t flinch and keeps updating its algorithm as it’s always been doing.

 Thus, one of the big topics lately, in Japan and the rest of the World has been “How the hell do I recover from the Penguin?”.
-Let me share with you my experience in this topic, as I was able to help a few struggling clients get their traffic back.
+Let me share an experience from the best seo outsourcing company in this topic, I’ll show you how they helped a few struggling clients get their traffic back.

-The first thing do understand is that penalties from Penguin are given automatically.
+The first thing to understand is that penalties from Penguin are given automatically.
 In other words, there has to be some sort of “Overoptimization/Spam score” being calculated for pages and websites, and if your score is too high, you get your ass kicked.
 As simple as that.
-So in theory, recovering from these penalties is all about adjusting a number of variables.
+So in theory, recovering from these penalties is all about adjusting a number of variables and using smart tools like a sentence paraphrasing tool for your business.

 It is believed the penalty is applied depending on a number of pondered factors, anchor text distribution being by far the most important one.
 I will focus on anchors for this article, but please understand that you will only help yourself if you remove links to low quality pages and avoid keyword stuffing/aggressive internal links.
 If anchors are not the problem, it is something you may want to take a look at.